Think Before You Act: Decision Transformers with Working Memory: Related work

-\textbf{Working memory} In the context of machine learning, there is a long history of neural network-based models that incorporate memory mechanisms~\cite{das1992learning,schmidhuber1992learning,hochreiter1997long,santoro2016meta,ba2016using,munkhdalai2017meta,csordas2019improving,ramsauer2020hopfield,wu2022memvit}.
+\textbf{Working memory} In the context of machine learning, there is a long history of neural network-based models that incorporate memory mechanisms~\citep{das1992learning,schmidhuber1992learning,hochreiter1997long,santoro2016meta,ba2016using,munkhdalai2017meta,pmlr-v80-munkhdalai18a,csordas2019improving,ramsauer2020hopfield,wu2022memvit}.
 Generally, this research aims to enhance the capacity of neural networks to store and manipulate information over extended periods of time, leading to improved performance on a range of tasks.
 It often takes inspiration from human cognitive function.
 Most salient to our work, \citet{graves2014neural} merge concepts from Turing machines and deep learning in ``Neural Turing Machines'' (NTMs), neural networks that include a content-addressable matrix memory space for storing and updating information throughout time.
 They show NTMs to be effective for various algorithmic tasks.
-Contemporaneously, \citet{sukhbaatar2015end} introduce ``memory networks,'' which use a content-addressable matrix memory store and retrieve information from previous computational steps to facilitate complex reasoning and inference tasks. \citet{munkhdalai2019metalearned} propose a rapidly adaptable neural memory system, which they instantiate as a feedforward neural network trained by metalearning.
-They evaluate the memory's effectiveness in a simple RL setting, maze exploration, and on various NLP tasks.
-This work can be seen as a precursor to our use of LoRA to adapt the working memory module.
-More recently, \citet{DBLP:conf/iclr/GoyalDLBKRBBMB22} utilize the ``global workspace'' theory from cognitive science, which posits that different input entities share information through a common communication channel.
-The proposed shared global workspace method utilizes the attention mechanism to encourage the most useful information to be shared among neural modules.
-It is closely related to working memory and inspires us to explore how an explicit working memory can improve the generalization of Transformer-based models.
-An upshot of our work is that it may be valuable to revisit earlier memory-augmentation methods in light of more powerful foundation models.
+Concurrently, \citet{sukhbaatar2015end} introduce ``memory networks,'' which use a content-addressable matrix memory to store and retrieve information from previous computational steps, facilitating complex reasoning and inference tasks.

+Infinity-former excels in handling unbounded contexts with precision and flexibility, ideal for extensive and complex datasets \citep{DBLP:conf/acl/MartinsMM22}.
+LONGMEM decoupled architecture and token-to-chunk retrieval make it adept at managing large contexts and overcoming memory staleness \cite{wang2024augmenting}. kNN-augmented Transformer offers flexibility in context length and rapid adaptation to new data, enhancing the model's real-time applicability \cite{wu2022memorizing}.